Top 10 Interesting and Fun Facts About Oceans and Islands

 Minerals dissolved from rocks by rivers are washed into the oceans.
 The most abundant are sodium and chlorine, which together form salt.
 The average salinity (saltiness) of the ocean is 33 to 38 parts salt per 1,000 parts water.

 - calcium (1.19%)

 - and potassium (1.13%)

 The total amount of salt in the world's oceans and seas would cover the entire continent of Europe to a depth of 5 km (3 miles).

 6. What Are Islands?

-Islands are areas of land, smaller than continents, surrounded by water.
+Islands are those areas of land, smaller than continents, which are surrounded by water.
 They are found in seas, rivers, and lakes.
 Islands range in size from small mud and sand islands measuring only a few square metres to the largest, Greenland, which measures more than 2 million square km.